sogolsahebi/PredictIOR_Nextflow/README.md

 Here is the revised section focused on the signature information CSV and the related columns:

 ## Signature Information
-Here is the revised section with grammar corrections:

-## Signature Information
 For detailed information on the signatures, refer to the signature information CSV available at: [Signature Information CSV](https://github.com/bhklab/SignatureSets/tree/main/data-raw).
 Key columns in the CSV include:

 - `signature`  Name of the signature , same names located in './SIG_data'